Aoi the Gallerist & Leila the Villainess: A Glamorous Contract for a Second Life

 Legal supervisor: Motoki Taniguchi, Masahiro Sogabe

-Special Tanks: Hajime Nariai, Aya Momose, Aiko Ashidate, Katsuya Ishii, Kotone Nakazawa, Natsumi Hirabayashi, Yuki Iiyama, Yoshinori Niwa
+Special Thanks: Hajime Nariai, Aya Momose, Aiko Ashidate, Katsuya Ishii, Kotone Nakazawa, Natsumi Hirabayashi, Yuki Iiyama, Yoshinori Niwa

 This is a fictional trial based on the performance piece "I wanna be loved by you as a human being" (2016).
 Behind the fictional trial is the fact that the performance was not allowed in a museum.
 At the time, the museum showed disapproval with the performance because of using my own nude body, and in the end, I was forced to wear underwear.
 I tried to rethink this issue in "Defending Reanimated Marilyn".
 I created a fictional setting for the trial, with the artist and the museum as plaintiff and defendant, respectively.
 The reason for creating a fictional setting was not to make a claim against a specific museum, but to focus on how current Japanese law and the museum system attempt to define nudity.
 I sought to clarify the difficulties of showing a nude body in a Japanese museum, while focusing on the law, and to show the conditions that make the nude performance possible.